chrismeserole/lark/readme.md

 If you open localhost:8000 in your browser, you should now see a skeleton site.

-In the future I may release lark as a python module, but for now this works fine.
+In the future I may release Lark as a python module, but for now this works fine.

 ### How Lark Works

-Lark works by scanning the root directory *and all subdirectories* for a _posts subdirectory.
+Lark works by scanning the root directory *and all subdirectories* for a _posts folder.

-If you want to host a simple blog at the root of your lark directory, like Jekyll or most other static site generators, the structure of lark allows you to do that easily.
+If you want to host a simple blog at the root of your Lark directory, like Jekyll or most other static site generators, the structure of Lark allows you to do that easily.

-However, by scanning all subdirectorys for a _posts subdirectory, it also lets you host multiple blogs off the same install.
+However, by scanning all subdirectorys for a _posts folder, Lark also lets you host multiple blogs off the same install.
 (These are termed 'categories' in the Lark code.)

 ### Lark's Structure